harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 5: March 25, 2021

+**Today's Progress**: Learned about the loops in python, and applied the concept to build a random password generator.

+**Thoughts**: The most important thing to keep in mind is the indentation when writing the loops or if/else.
+Unlike, other programming languages like C++, indentation matters in Python.
+Today was a little more challenging and it took a while to program the harder part of the challenge.

+**Link(s) to work**: [Password Generator](https://replit.com/@HarshitSainiii/password-generator)

 ### Day 4: March 24, 2021

 **Today's Progress**: An introduction to the List data structure in Python.
 Also, learned about modules by importing the 'Random' module and using it to generate psuedo-random numbers.